 What’s more, a pet trust allows you to name a trustee, who is legally bound to manage the trust’s funds and ensure your wishes for the animal’s care are carried out in the manner the trust spells out.
 And to provide a system of checks and balances to ensure your pet’s care, you might want to name someone other than the person you name as caregiver as trustee.

 This article is a service of the Quraishi Law Firm, Personal Family Lawyer®.
 We don’t just draft documents; we ensure you make informed and empowered decisions about life and death, for yourself and the people you love.
-That’s why we offer a Family Wealth Planning Session,™ during which you will get more financially organized than you’ve ever been before, and make all the best choices for the people you love.
-You can begin by calling our office today to schedule a Family Wealth Planning Session and mention this article to find out how to get this $750 session at no charge.
+That’s why we offer a Family Initial Planning Session,™ during which you will get more financially organized than you’ve ever been before, and make all the best choices for the people you love.
+You can begin by calling our office today to schedule a Family Initial Planning Session and mention this article to find out how to get this $750 session at no charge.
 Call us at 972-292-7675 (Frisco, TX) or 870-275-4304 (Jonesboro, AR) or schedule online today!